OpenEvalProject/evals/manuscripts/elife-63262/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/63262/elife-63262-fig5-v1.jpg)

 **Figure 5.:** (A) Plot showing the number of L1 cells per ovule expressing pWUS across stage 1-I to 2-III.
 (B) Plot showing the number of L2 cells per ovule expressing pWUS across stages 1-I to 2-III.
 (C–F) 3D cell meshes displaying L1 and L2 cells expressing pWUS in red from stage 1-II to stage 2-III.
 Data points indicate individual ovules.
 Number of 3D pWUS digital ovules scored: 17 (stage 1-I), 21 (stage 1-II), 10 (stage 2-I), 9 (stage 2-II), 10 (stage 2-III).
 Mean ± SD are represented as bars.
-Scale bars: 20 μm.Figure 5—source data 1.
+Scale bars: 20 μm.

 Next, we explored the elaboration of the spatial pWUS expression pattern during early primordium development (Figure 5C–F).
 Reporter signal was initially detected in the epidermis of the distal tip of the primordium in individual cells or in small irregular patches of cells exhibiting reporter expression.
 The patchiness of the signal continued through stage 2-II.
 By stage 2-III, however, most of the epidermal cells of the nucellus exhibited pWUS signal.
 A pWUS reporter signal in the nucellar epidermis at early stage 2 is consistent with previous reports (Tucker et al., 2012; Zhao et al., 2017).
 However, we noticed that starting with stage 2-I about half of the ovules also exhibited reporter signal in a few cells of the first subepidermal layer (L2) (Figure 5B,D–F).
 In those instances between one to seven L2 cells were found to express the reporter.
 All the pWUS-expressing L2 cells were neighboring the MMC and resided next to the bottom of the MMC.
 We never observed reporter signal in the MMC itself.
 Finally, we never observed reporter signals in the central region or the integuments.

 In summary, our expression study of the pWUS reporter line provided new insight into the temporal and spatial establishment of WUS expression in the ovule.
 The data suggest strong temporal control of the initiation of WUS expression at early stage 1-II indicating that WUS is not involved in ovule formation prior to the 50-cell primordium.
 They further suggest that WUS expression is mostly, though not entirely, restricted to the nucellar epidermis.
 Spatial regulation of WUS within the nucellus appears less strict as indicated by the variable and spotty expression of pWUS in the nucellar epidermis during stages 1-II to 2-I and the occasional signal in L2 cells of the nucellus from stage 2-I onwards.
 Our data also provide additional support for the current notion that WUS affects MMC formation, pattern formation in the chalaza, and integument initiation in a non-cell-autonomous fashion.

-## Even growth of ovule primordia
+### Even growth of ovule primordia

 To gain more detailed insight into specific aspects of ovule development, we explored a range of stage and tissue-specific cellular properties of the 3D digital ovules.
 For example, it is not known if primordium outgrowth occurs evenly or in distinct growth phases.
 The results in Figure 4A indicate that the growth rate increases from the youngest detectable primordia to stage 2-I primordia but they do not reveal whether primordium outgrowth undergoes temporal fluctuations.
 To address this question, we investigated early primordium development up to stage 2-I. We generated a dataset comprising 138 digital primordia of stage 2-I or younger.
 This dataset included ovules from the high-quality dataset described above but also encompassed ovule primordia that did not make the cut for the high-quality dataset as they possessed slightly higher percentages of undersegmented cells (more than 4% but less than 9% of missegmented cells per primordium).
 This approach increased sample size and still allowed error-free determination of cell numbers (by including information from the TO-PRO-3 channel).
 Moreover, we could determine the total volume of the primordium, by summing up the volumes of its constituting cells, as undersegmenation errors minimally influence this parameter.
 This dataset was also used to determine the PD extension of the primordia.